VenoMave: Targeted Poisoning Against Speech Recognition: Discussion

-\mypar{Over-the-Air.} In Section~\ref{sec:results:overview}, we demonstrated that \sys{} is also successful after the targeted audio signal is played over the air in different (simulated) room settings.
-This shows the general robustness of our attack and that the poison samples also remain effective after some modifications.
+In Section~\ref{sec:results:overview}, we demonstrate that \sys{} is also successful if the targeted audio signal is played over the air in simulated and physical rooms of different sizes.
+This shows the general robustness of our attack and that the poison samples also remain effective after a transmission's alterations.
+Notably, the attack is generic in the sense that the properties of the room need not be known beforehand.

-\mypar{Larger Vocabulary.} Our experiments with the Speech Commands dataset showed that \sys{} scales to \ac{ASR} systems with a larger language model, too.
-This result shows the practical feasibility of our attack.